HEnquist/camilladsp/README.md

 * `multithreaded` and `worker_threads` (optional, defaults to `false` and automatic) Setting `multithreaded` to `true` enables multithreaded processing.
-  When enabled, CamillaDSP creates a number of filtering tasks, by grouping the filters for each channel.
+  When this is enabled, CamillaDSP creates several filtering tasks by grouping the filters for each channel.
-  These tasks are then sent to a thread pool, where a number of threads are waiting to pick up work.
+  These tasks are then sent to a thread pool, where multiple threads are ready to pick up the work.
-  On a machine with multiple CPU cores, this allows filters to be processed in parallel, which may increase performance.
+  On a machine with multiple CPU cores, this allows filters to be processed in parallel, potentially boosting performance.
-  After the workers have finished all the tasks, the results are returned to the main processing thread.
+  Once all tasks are completed, the results are returned to the main processing thread.

-  Since Mixers and Processors work on all channels in the pipeline, these cannnot be parallelized and are processed in the main thread.
+  However, Mixers and Processors, which work on all channels in the pipeline, cannot be parallelized and are processed in the main thread.
   Therefore, only the filters between mixers and/or processors can be parallelized.

-  Multithreaded processing can help for configurations that require a lot of processing power, for example by using very long FIR filters, high sample rates, or very large number of channels.
+  Multithreaded processing is beneficial for configurations that require significant processing power, such as using very long FIR filters, high sample rates, or a large number of channels.
-  It should only be used if needed, and should normally be disabled.
+  It should only be enabled if necessary, as it typically should remain disabled.
-  The synchronization with the worker threads adds some overhead that increases the overall CPU usage.
+  Synchronizing with worker threads adds some overhead, increasing overall CPU usage.
-  It also makes CamillaDSP more likely to be affected by other processes using the CPU, which may cause buffer underruns.
+  It also makes CamillaDSP more susceptible to other processes using the CPU, which may cause buffer underruns.

+  An exception to this recommendation is when both the input and output are files on disk, allowing processing to run faster than real time.
+  In this scenario, multithreading is likely to improve throughput and should usually be enabled.

-  The number of worker threads can set manually using the `worker_threads` setting.
+  The number of worker threads can be set manually using the `worker_threads` setting.
-  Leave it out or set it to zero to use the default of one worker thread per hardware thread of the machine.
+  If left out or set to zero, it defaults to one worker thread per hardware thread of the machine.

 * `capture` and `playback`
   Input and output devices are defined in the same way.